 There are many ways to get involved if you want to help Mi Kids.
 There are many organizations, collaboratives, and parent coalitions to offer support to parents and caregivers.
 Early learning is a key component of giving every Michigan child a great start on life.

 All throughout Michigan, parents have formed strong coalitions to act as advocates, thought-leaders, teachers, students, team members, and more.
 Their mission, through the Great Start Collaboratives (GSC) and Great Start Parent Coalitions (GSPC) is to get the message out there that every child, from birth to age four needs and deserves a Great Start in life.
 They are the champions of early learning, lending a voice and hand where needed.

 This is where you can learn more about them and find one in your community.

-The Early Childhood Support Network (ECSN) is a statewide network that coordinates all the local, state and federal resources to develop a strong Michigan early childhood system.
+The Early Childhood Support Network (ECSN) is made up of four regions throughout the state of Michigan: Eastern, Northern, Southeast, and Western.
+The ECSN coordinates all the local, state and federal resources to develop a strong Michigan early childhood system.
 This gives families an easy way to find and access resources that address the needs of the whole child.

 GSQ Resource Centers can provide families with

 80% of a child’s brain develops by the time they are three years old.
 The steps you take during these early years shape a child’s future health, happiness, learning, and success in life.
 These are simple steps, like talking to them, interacting with them, reading, singing, and playing with them daily.

 Simple things you do with your child every day make a big impact on their success in school and later in life.
 In this kit, you’ll find how to take small steps at each age of your child’s development.
 Steps is a major initiative in Michigan to provide you with tips, infographics, articles, and all the information you need to give your child a great start.